hemangbehl/Sentence-Similarity-Web-App/README.md

 - similarity score will be displayed

 ### (c) Using Dockerfile from DockerHub
-- open a terminal and type *"git clone git@github.com:hemangbehl/Sentence-Similarity-Web-App.git "*
+- open a terminal and type *"docker pull hemang18/simscore:latest "*
-- run the command *"cd simscore"* to enter the folder "simscore"
 - run the command *"docker run -d -p 5000:5000 hemang18/simscore"*
 - go to **http://0.0.0.0:5000/** using a web browser
 - enter the two sentences to compare